tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 What makes Schnorr signatures so interesting and [potentially dangerous](#key-cancellation-attack), is their simplicity.
 Schnorr signatures are _linear_, so you have some nice properties.

 Elliptic curves have the multiplicative property.
-So if you have two scalars _x, y_ with corresponding points _X, Y_, the following holds:
+So if you have two scalars $x, y$ with corresponding points $X, Y$, the following holds:
 $$
   (x + y)G = xG + yG = X + Y